biohackrxiv/bhxiv-metadata/doc/elixir_biohackathon2022/paper.md

 According to the documentation it is possible to create & upload PDFs via the API in `/v2/preprints`, as described in the [provided documentation](https://developer.osf.io/#operation/preprints_create).
 The detailed documentation can be found at [this link](https://github.com/CenterForOpenScience/developer.osf.io).
 For further details, check the relevant files `osf-docs/swagger-spec/preprints/list.yaml` and `osf-docs/swagger-spec/preprints/definition.yaml`.
 A well documented test-case can be found [here](https://raw.githubusercontent.com/CenterForOpenScience/osf-selenium-tests/develop/api/osf_api.py) which can start as a good launch-off point.

-## EuropePMC
+## Europe PMC

-EuropePMC gets its metadata from OSF and contains all papers published on BioHackrXiv, after a little delay.
+Europe PMC gets its metadata from OSF and contains all papers published on BioHackrXiv, after a little delay.

-Interestingly, EuropePMC exposes RDF from REST API, e.g. the query https://www.ebi.ac.uk/europepmc/webservices/rest/search?query=doi:10.37044/osf.io/8qdse&format=dc
+Interestingly, Europe PMC exposes RDF from REST API, e.g. the query https://www.ebi.ac.uk/europepmc/webservices/rest/search?query=doi:10.37044/osf.io/8qdse&format=dc

 Results look something like this: